Synchronization of strongly connected partial DFAs and prefix codes

-\begin{theorem} Given a strongly connected partial automaton, we can construct in $\O(|\Sigma|n\log n)$ time a complete automaton that is synchronizing if and only if the given partial automaton is synchronizing. \end{theorem} \begin{proof} We can compute all inseparability classes in $\O(|\Sigma|n \log n)$ time.
-This is done by the Hopcroft minimization algorithm \cite{Hopcroft1971}, if we interpret the partial DFA as a language-accepting DFA with an arbitrary initial state and the sink state $\bot$ that is its only final state.
+\begin{theorem} Given a strongly connected partial DFA with $n$ states over an alphabet $\Sigma$, in $\O(|\Sigma|\cdot n\log n)$ time, we can construct a complete DFA that is synchronizing if and only if the given partial DFA is synchronizing. \end{theorem} \begin{proof} We can compute all inseparability classes in $\O(|\Sigma|\cdot n \log n)$ time.
+This is done by the Hopcroft minimization algorithm \cite{Hopcroft1971}, if we interpret the partial DFA as a language-accepting DFA with an arbitrary initial state and a new sink state $\bot$ that is its only final state.

 Having computed the classes, we can construct a collecting automaton for an arbitrary collecting tree.
-Note that it can be done in $\O(|\Sigma|n)$ time by a breadth-first search from a class $[r]$.
-The desired property follows from Lemma~\ref{lem:collecting_automaton_synchro}. \end{proof}
+Note that it can be done in $\O(|\Sigma|\cdot n)$ time by a breadth-first search from a class $[r]$.
+The desired property follows from~\Cref{lem:collecting_automaton_synchro}. \end{proof}